 There is a range of statutory leave that employers must provide.
 This includes annual leave, family leave such as maternity, paternity, adoption and parental leave, and time off for public duties.
-A handy list can be found here.
+Here is a handy list from the UK government.
 These entitlements form a floor of rights but in practice more is often offered.
 A good example is statutory holiday entitlement.
 The Working Time Regulations provide employees with a minimum of 28 days (including bank holidays); however, many employers offer more days than this.

 The reality of statutory compassionate leave

 Technically, there’s no such thing legally as ‘compassionate leave’, so no employee automatically gets compassionate leave entitlement.
 It’s a term that we use to describe time off provided to employees following either a bereavement or to deal with difficult life situations.
 There is, however, a statutory right to ‘time off for dependants’.
 This is a fairly limited right, allowing employees to have ‘reasonable’ time off to deal with a family-related emergency.

 There’s no clear definition of what is reasonable; it all depends on the circumstances.
 There is no requirement for employers to pay employees for this time off.
 The aim of the leave is to give employees time to put new arrangements in place, such as to find new childcare.
 So leave is typically a maximum of one or two days.
 If the employee still needs more time, it is usually up to them to take additional leave, typically from their holiday entitlement.